Building Commitment and Getting Results

 Each person has a preference for how they would like to be influenced.
 Selecting the best influence tactic is important to achieve the desired outcome with a person or group.
 Effective leaders understand the way others want to be influenced and apply the right tactics to build alignment and commitment.
-Leaders who combine the 3 tactics are likely to be evaluated as better performers.
+Leaders who combine the 3 persuasion skills and tactics are likely to be evaluated as better performers.

-6 Essential Influencing Skills
+6 Essential Persuasion Skills